cpn15/public-api-sample-tests/README.md

 ## TEST CASES OVERVIEW

-Below are the test cases covered for NUMERIFY API.
+Below are the test cases covered for NUMVERIFY API.
 Details such as parameters, steps and expected results are provided on the next section.

 | **Test Case**                     | **Type**     |
 |---------------------------------- |--------------|